 Do not let dizziness and vertigo keep your life off-balanced; let the team at Wilbeck Chiropractic help you today.
 Our doctors of chiropractic have treated numerous patients throughout the Wichita area with a variety of complaints, including vertigo and dizziness.
 We understand how bouts of vertigo can be unsettling, that’s why we want to help you restore your balance and get back to living your best life.

-Whenever you visit either our Northwest or East clinics, one of our doctors on staff will take the time to assess you individually.
+Whenever you visit either our West or Northeast clinics, one of our doctors on staff will take the time to assess you individually.
 At this point, we discuss your individual concerns and develop a care plan that best suits your needs.
 In the case of vertigo and dizziness, we address this concern by evaluating the potential underlying causes and treat your symptoms by correcting any misalignments in your nervous system.
 For vertigo, we pay particular attention to the parts of your nervous system that interact with the vestibulocochlear nerve because any misalignments there can directly affect your sense of balance.
 For patients we suspect are experiencing vertigo because of BPPV, we perform a special technique called the Epley Maneuver.
 The Epley Maneuver rapidly dislodges the free-floating calcium crystals, causing their vertigo from their inner ear, and immediately helps the patient feel a sense of balance and stability.